hoodiecrow/ConsTcl/README.md

 ```

 `invoke` _pr_ _vals_ where _pr_ is a procedure and _vals_ is a Lisp list of Lisp values.
 It
-arranges for a procedure to be called with each of the values in _vals.
+arranges for a procedure to be called with each of the values in _vals_.
 It checks if
-`pr`really is a procedure, and determines whether to call `pr` as an object or as a Tcl command.
+_pr_really is a procedure, and determines whether to call _pr_ as an object or as a Tcl command.

 ```
 proc ::constcl::invoke {pr vals} {